Table of Contents

-The clinical symptoms of idiopathic pulmonary fibrosis are nonspecific.
+The clinical symptoms of IPF are nonspecific.
 Most patients present with exertional dyspnea and a nonproductive cough.
-Such symptoms can be shared with a variety of pulmonary and cardiac diseases.
+Such symptoms can be shared with a variety of other pulmonary and cardiac diseases.
 Dyspnea, which is the most prominent symptom in IPF, usually begins insidiously and is often progressive.
 Associated systemic symptoms can occur but are not common.
 Some of these systemic symptoms include weight loss, low-grade fevers, fatigue, arthralgias or myalgias.

 The symptoms of IPF develop over time and may not even begin to appear until the disease has done serious damage to the lungs.
 The course of pulmonary fibrosis and the severity of symptoms can vary considerably from person to person.